datalad-handbook/book/docs/basics/101-130-yodaproject.rst

        $ python3 /home/me/makepushtarget.py '/home/me/dl-101/DataLad-101/midterm_project' 'github' '/home/me/pushes/midterm_project' False True

-.. windowsworkarounds:: Your shell will not display user name or password
+.. windowsworkarounds:: Your shell will not display credentials

-   Don't be confused if you are prompted for your GitHub user name and password, but can't seem to type -- The terminal protects your private information by not displaying what you type.
+   Don't be confused if you are prompted for your GitHub credentials, but can't seem to type -- The terminal protects your private information by not displaying what you type.
    Simply type in what is requested, and press enter.

 .. code-block:: bash